RSandAI/HexaLCSeg/README.md

 This study aims to emphasize the importance of historical land cover maps and introduce a new benchmark dataset derived from very high-resolution historical Hexagon (KH-9) reconnaissance satellite images for use in deep learning-based image segmentation tasks.
 Our HexaLCSeg dataset comprises high-resolution monochromatic Hexagon images from the 1970s and 1980s covering Turkish and Bulgarian territories, encompassing a large geographic area

-The HexaLCSeg dataset comprises eight panchromatic images accompanied by corresponding 3-channel RGB Ground Truth Masks, all with 8-bit radiometric resolution and a spatial resolution of 1 meter.
-The dataset is organized into a total of 10,000 patches, each sized at 256x256 pixels.
-We split our dataset into 70% training (7000 patches), 15% validation (1500 patches), and 15% testing (1500 patches).

 The dataset, related source code, and pre-trained models are available below.